kyltec/qod/README.md

 <img src="/screenshots/front-page-mobile.png" width="500" height="800">

+## Requirements to run

+Gulp or some other node.

 ## Built with:

 JavaScript - used for submit form slide up animation, grabbing content from wordpress archive, and posting content to wordpress archive